sam-msds/CS410CourseProject/README.md

 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 Matplotlib makes easy things easy and hard things possible.

+# API Authentication

+I have used my own API keys to fetch tweets.You need to suppy your own API keys to run the process.